iva2k/svelte-blank-20220525/CREATING.md

 One solution would be to use node<17.0.0 in package.json "engines" and engine-strict=true in .npmrc, however...

 The problem with node<17.0.0 is it breaks playwright which requires node>17.
-No solution to use playwrigh with node<17 yet.
+No solution to use playwright with node<17 yet.
 Argh!

 For all other issues, adding `cross-env NODE_OPTIONS=--openssl-legacy-provider` to all affected scripts (storybook ones) in `package.json` is the only practical solution for now (it opens up old security vulnerabilities in legacy openssl).